 So I burrowed my way out from underneath my shelter and picked up the rest of the rabbit.
 I was so hungry I wasn't even bothered by the fact that it was covered in flies.
 Washing it off in the river, I noticed the other two snares had caught rabbits as well.
 It was incredible how well the simple technology had functioned.
 Sitting down by the riverbead, I began to eat the rest of the rabbit, pondering what I would do next.
 I could follow the river down to McKinley Park, or I could veer off and try to catch more rabbits.
 Rabbits live near the river, so I chose to stay by the river.
 It was sensible: I had a fast method of travel, readily available food and water, and I knew how to make my own shelter.
 I just had to make it to civilization before winter.

 I crossed the stream, picking up the other two rabbits.
-Crossing again, I placed the rabbits on the raft and pushed off again, heading down the river.
+Crossing again, I tied the rabbits onto the raft and pushed off again, heading down the river.
 I wondered if I would find myself closer to the wolf pack.
 I might have some competition in hunting rabbits.
-I also thought maybe I could share their kills as wolves killed moose and reindeer regularly in the area.
+I also thought maybe I could share their kills as wolves killed moose and regularly in the area.
 If anything, wolves could always guide me to water if I had to stray away from the river.
 I hoped I didn't have to, I knew this was dangerous.
 If I ran out of food or water, I knew I would die out there.

 I made my way downstream quickly as the river would take me.
 I stopped again before the sun set to prepare a shelter again.
 This time I added driftwood to my shelter to keep it upright, and from falling down on me.
 By laying driftwood against a tree, placing spruce branches on top of it, and adding mud to insulate, I was able to create a makeshift shelter just big enough for me to curl up inside against the tree.
 It wasn't comfortable, but I was feeling better than ever.
 I was away from the people who had attacked me, independant and free.
 I was on my own for the first time and it felt great.